 Have you got any idea of how much time people spend on social media?

 Generating awareness is a top priority!
 You need to make sure people know about the existence of your app.
 Social media are an excellent way to drive organic growth to your app.

 Carefully select the social media you want to promote your app on.
 There are so many options – choose wisely.

 Creating promotional videos is a great way to have modern-looking advertising, If you are wondering how to do that – there are mobile app promo video makers and templates that can be pretty helpful.
-Or use paid services – they will take some of your workload off your shoulders.
+Or use paid services – they will take some of your workloads off your shoulders.
 Delegate if possible.

 Content marketing is a powerful tool, use it well!
 The more content you post on social media about your app – the better!

 A couple of important things before you click the red button: